IgorSzyporyn/storybook-facelift/README.md

 ## <a name="configure-story"></a>Configure Story

-You can also configure Storybook Facelift on story level to enable auto theming with a theme provider on a story level instead of on a global level
+You can also configure Storybook Facelift on story level, for instance to enable auto theming with a theme provider on a story level instead of on a global level, and maybe even add a special theme provider for this story

 ```js
 import React from 'react'